How to Grow Garlic Start To Finish In 10 Easy Steps

 2. Spacing: Keep heads 4-5″ apart.

-3. Rows: Keep rows to 12″ apart (less if using raised beds or containers to garden.)
+3. Rows: Keep rows 12″ apart (less if using raised beds or containers for your garden setup.)

 Dug rows in a raised bed with garlic cloves in each row

 SLCG PRO TIP: Use garden markers to help you remember what variety of garlic you have planted and where.
-This will allow you to test out some of the amazing varieties out there so you can find just what you and your family love most.
+This will allow you to test some of the amazing varieties available to find what you and your family love most.

 garlic cloves planted in a row to grow in a garden